florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 #todo[
     - minimal set of opcodes (172), that exist on all architectures(#todo[insert screenshot of opcode table] (+ proposals for more additional instructions like SIMD, atomics, etc.)
-    #figure(todo[opcode table], caption: [All WebAssembly opcodes.
-Opcodes for proposals are encoded by specific marker bytes, which indicate that the following opcodes are to be interpreted as different instructions.])
+    #figure(todo[opcode table], caption: flex-caption([All WebAssembly opcodes.
+Opcodes for proposals are encoded by specific marker bytes, which indicate that the following opcodes are to be interpreted as different instructions.], [An overview over all WebAssembly opcodes]))

     Independence of hardware:
     - Desktop architectures